fbraem/mqweb/api/chinit.md

 `/api/chinit/inquire/PIGEON`

-This sample is a PHP script that inquires the channel initiator:

-{% include_relative samples/php/chinit_inq.html %}

 ###<a name="inquireJSON"></a>JSON Object
 When using an application/json POST request you can post a JSON object with names like the query parameters.